moisesduartem/dotnet-ef-restapi-template/README.md

 These are the endpoints implemented in this API:

-- Sign In
+- Sign in
-- Sign Up
+- Sign up
-- Forgot Password
+- Forgot password
-- Reset Password
+- Reset password
-- Confirm Email
+- Confirm email
-- Get Logged User Profile
+- Get logged user profile
-- Verify If Logged User Is Admin
+- Verify if the logged user is admin
-- Verify User Is Authorized
+- Verify if the user is Authorized

 # Solution